k41m4n/SSM/README.md

 -   Chapter 8 General Treatment of Univariate State Space Models
 -   Chapter 9 Multivariate Time Series Analysis

-In R Studio, each section of the code can be executed with keys CTRL+ALT+T, after placing a coursor in that section.
-Please make sure to execute the first section of the code including all the functions that are used by the other sections of the code.
+In R Studio, each section of the code can be executed with keys CTRL+ALT+T, after placing a cursor in that section.
+Please make sure to execute the first section of the code including the own defined functions that are used by the other sections of the code.

 Below, the code of the stochastic level and slope model of chapter 3 is shown as an example.

-Loading data:
+Loading data on the UK drivers killed or seriously injured (KSI):

 ``` r
 dataUKdriversKSI <- log(read.table("UKdriversKSI.txt")) %>%
   ts(start = 1969, frequency = 12)
 ```

-Defining the model:
+Defining the model using function `SSModelof()` of the KFAS package:

 ``` r
 model <- SSModel(dataUKdriversKSI ~ SSMtrend(degree = 2,